opds-community/drafts/opds-2.0.md

 Search is always expressed using a URI template with at least one query parameter: "query".
 This query parameter enables basic keyword search.

-In addition to basic keyword search, an OPDS catalog can allow advanced search on any metadata element defined in the [Default Context Document](https://github.com/readium/webpub-manifest/tree/master/contexts/default).
+In addition to basic keyword search, an OPDS catalog <em class="rfc">may</em> allow advanced search on any metadata element defined in the [Default Context Document](https://github.com/readium/webpub-manifest/tree/master/contexts/default).

 For example the following Link Object allows keyword search as well as restricting search on the "title" or "author" of a publication: